cloudmesh-community/book/chapters/cloud/iterative-mapreduce.md

 A model of MapReduce shows its structure.
 Dryad is Microsoft's version of parallel processing.
-Twister is an iterative map-reduce framework, as are Haloop, Spark and Pregel.
+Twister is an iterative map-reduce framework, as are Hadoop, Spark and Pregel.
 A comparison of their features and capabilities is included.

 -   Video: [Youtube](https://www.youtube.com/watch?v=gS7TImRZZ1g) (5:37)